mattbierner/watAR-support/README.md

 To get started with watAR, first you need to select a real world surface to apply the water effect to.
 You can place the effect on any flat horizontal or vertical surfaces.
 The app will walk you through the placement process.

 > 🎵 **Note**: Pinch to scale the placed plane up and down.
-This also works after you have place the plane.
+This also works after you have placed the plane.

 If you are having trouble placing the effect: